Mimetic Explicit Time Discretiztions: Wave Equations With Variable Material Properties

 \subsection{First Order Systems and Conserved Quantities}

-There is a natural way to write the second order wave equations as a system and then use this to define a conserved quantity that is the energy in uniform material properties situation.
-The derivations rely on the adjoint operators given in \ref{Adjoints}.
-It is also easy to show that the classical energy is conserved as discussed in Section \ref{Harmonic Oscillator}.
+There is a natural way to use diagram chasing to write the second order wave equations as a system and then use this to define a conserved quantity.
+Note that the first order equations are not dimensionless as in the constant coefficient case because the functions in the spaces the Continuum Double Exact Sequence Diagram \ref{Exact-Sequences} are not dimensionless.
+The main idea is two choose two function that in diagonally opposite corners of one of the squares in \ref{Exact-Sequences} and do a diagram chase.
+Consequently there are lots of first order systems!